ba-st/Superluminal/docs/reference/API-Client.md

 - When using any of the `GET`-related methods, if an entity tag was previously saved its value is used in an `If-None-Match` header.
-Giving the server the chance to respond with `204/Not modified` and in that case, the previously saved body is used as the response body.
+Giving the server the chance to respond with `204/Not modified` and in that case, the previously saved body is used as the response body; unless a `no-store` caching directive is in place.

 ## Caching